Is your dog a genius?

 - Create New Challenges For Bored Dogs.
 If your dog proves to be especially clever, this may reveal some insight into behavior.
 If your clever pup tends to get destructive when left alone, they might simply be bored.
 Challenging your dog through agility training, experimenting with new tricks, and providing your dog with puzzle-based toys may help alleviate that boredom.

 - Know What To Expect When Training.
 Evaluating your dog’s intelligence can also help you develop a more appropriate training plan for your dog.
-A canine with high levels of intelligence may be capable of learning more complex tricks and commands, while less brilliant dogs may want to stick with basic commands.
+A smart dog breed with high levels of intelligence may be capable of learning more complex tricks and commands, while less brilliant canines may want to stick with basic commands.

 - Have Fun With Your Pup!
 Even if your dog isn’t the next Einstein, conducting dog IQ tests is a fun away to spend time with your dog and keep that brain power at work!